mstdokumaci/mongoose-archiver/README.md

 mongoose-archiver
 =================

-Archiving removed documents to seperate collection
+Archives removed documents to an archive collection